-Billed as the successor to the well-regarded 1-Series M, the M2 will gain a full body kit inspired by the track-only M235i Racing (pictured) that was unveiled recently.
-Expect a highly-sculpted front bumper, a buldged hood, fender flares, side skirts and a trunk-mounted spoiler to be part of the package.
-An air diffuser with four exhaust tips will complete the muscular look.
+Billed as the successor to the well-regarded 1-Series M, the M2 will gain a full body kit inspired by the track-only M235i Racing that was unveiled earlier this year.
+The M2's body kit will include a highly-sculpted front bumper, a bulged hood, fender flares, side skirts and a trunk-mounted spoiler.
+As seen on this prototype, the M2 will sport BMW M's signature quad-exhaust outlets.

 Staying in line with the rest of BMW's M-badged lineup, the M2 will boast a sport-focused interior with bucket seats for the front passengers, a M-specific instrument cluster, a sport steering wheel and available carbon fiber trim on the dashboard.